Unified kinetic theory of induced scattering: Compton, Brillouin, and Raman processes in magnetized electron and positron pair plasma: Linear Growth Rates for Broadband Incident Waves

 This result matches the ratio of SRS to ICS in ion–electron plasma without magnetic fields, except for two differences \citep{2021Univ....7...56L}.
 First, the geometry imposed by the magnetic field significantly restricts the allowed scattering angles, suppressing the SRS growth rate by a factor $2.9 \times 10^{-2}$.
 Second, the subluminal effect introduces a correction factor $\left(1 + \omega_{\mathrm{p}}^2 / \omega_{\mathrm{c}}^2\right)$ of order unity when $\omega_{\mathrm{p}} \ll \omega_{\mathrm{c}}$.

-\paragraph{Intermediate density regime} \nIshiura{In the intermediate density regime in Eq.~\eqref{eq:induced_Raman_condition_Brillouin}, broadband incident waves yield the same dominant instabilities as in the monochromatic case: SRS dominates under the weak coupling condition, while SBS (degenerate with SRS) dominates in the strong coupling condition.
+\paragraph{Intermediate density regime} \nIshiura{In the intermediate density regime in Eq.~\eqref{eq:induced_Raman_condition_Brillouin}, broadband incident waves yield the same dominant instabilities as in the monochromatic case: SRS dominates under the weak coupling condition, while SRS (degenerate with SBS) dominates in the strong coupling condition.
 The linear growth rates are given from Eqs. \eqref{eq:incoherent_raman_weak} and \eqref{eq:Brillouin_Broadband_charged_Brillouin} by

 Here, the transition amplitude $a_{\text{e}}\omega_0/\omega_{\text{c}}$ is determined from the condition that the two growth rates are equal, and is expressed as

 }

 \paragraph{High density regime} Finally, in the high density regime in Eq.~\eqref{eq:charged_mode_instability_dense_condition_Brillouin}, the dominant instability is ICS with Debye screening, with the growth rate given by Eq.~\eqref{eq:Compton_charged_Brillouin_growth_rate_Debye}.